3-day Nature Inspired Road Trip Itinerary

 PM - Get active at Bongaree

 Take a stroll and explore the history of the Bongaree Walkabout Trail followed by a sunset picnic at Sunset Park.
-There's plenty of nearby takeaway shops and of course plenty of fresh fish and chips for you to enjoy by the water.
+There are plenty of nearby takeaway shops and, of course, plenty of fresh fish and chips for you to enjoy by the water.

 Feel like a cold drink and delicious seafood?
 End your perfect Moreton Bay adventure with a visit to Sandstone Point Hotel’s Oyster Shed.

-That brings your 3-day self drive itinerary to an end.
-We hope you enjoy your time exploring all that our wonderful region has to offer.
+That concludes your 3-day self-drive itinerary.
+We hope you enjoy exploring our wonderful region.

 We hope you find inspiration for your next road trip adventure in Moreton Bay Region.